No doubt you have probably already heard about the Copyright (Infringing File Sharing) Amendment Act 2011 that came into effect 1st September 2011.

 This law was introduced to help curb the unlawful distribution of pirated and copyright material over the internet.

 Now we realise that you folks are not going to be indulging in this type of thing but there is a risk that your guests, who use your guest internet system, may.

 There is a bit of scare tactics and sabre rattling going on in the industry, so we have attempted put the law into a ‘nut shell’ for you to explain what it is and what can be done about it.
 Some of our competitors (you know who you are) are making bold claims that they block torrent downloads but actually all they do is block the source sites.
 If a guest has a torrent running already then they are not stopping this and that is the bit where you will get 'seen' as a downloader.
 We have a proper fix, but first lets take a moment to understand it all...

 The new law is intended to find users on the internet that are sharing files that are considered as copyright.
 That means that they shouldn’t be sharing or downloading them.

 The vast majority of such files are shared via a technology called Peer-to-Peer (P2P) file sharing.
 Files are shared and downloaded from multiple sources on the internet.
+This is called 'torrenting'.